anjaradenovic/http-server-dropwizard/README.md

 ```
 mvn test
 ```
-Note: In order to run the tests, it is necessary to initialize the PostgreSQL database using [db_init.sql](db_init.sql) script.
+**Note**: In order to run the tests, it is necessary to initialize the PostgreSQL database using [db_init.sql](db_init.sql) script.
 Default configuration for the database is:
 - **username**: postgresql